Anne Donahue

 Anne de la Blanchetai Donahue is an American politician from the state of Vermont.
 She has served as a member of the Vermont House of Representatives since 2003, representing the Washington-1 district, which includes the Washington County towns of Berlin and Northfield.
-Donohue represented Washington-2 until 2013, when she was redistricted.
-She is also editor of Counterpoint, a quarterly mental health publication distributed for free throughout Vermont.
+Donahue represented Washington-2 until 2013, when she was redistricted.
+She was also editor of Counterpoint, a quarterly mental health publication distributed for free throughout Vermont, until retiring in 2023.

 Education and early career

 Anne Donahue was born on March 20, 1956, in Burlington, Vermont.
 She attended the Cours de Civilisation Française de la Sorbonne in Paris in 1976.
 Donahue earned a bachelor's degree in political science and philosophy from Boston College in 1978, and received a Juris Doctor degree at Georgetown University Law Center in 1981.

 Starting in 1981, Donahue worked as a program director for the New York City location of Covenant House, the largest privately funded childcare agency in the United States providing shelter and service to homeless and runaway youths.
-She served as senior staff attorney for the New York location until 1986 and stayed on as program director until 1988, when she left to become executive director of the Covenant Center location in Los Angeles.
-Whereas in New York the youths she helped consisted largely of urban poor street youths, the young people she served in California came originally from middle- and upper-middle-class homes from all around the country, but who had been living in the California streets for as many as three years and become exposed to psychological damage and AIDS.
+She served as senior staff attorney for the New York location until 1986 and stayed on to develop a street outreach program until 1988, when she left to become the founding executive director of the Covenant Center location in Los Angeles.
 Donahue served as the California location's executive director until 1990.
 That year, she received the Jefferson Lifetime Achievement Award for Greatest Public Service by an Individual 35 Years or Younger.

 In 1990, Donahue moved to Northfield, Vermont, where her family has roots going back five generations.
 From 1991 to 1996, Donahue worked as a junior high school teacher in Winooski, Vermont.
 In 1998, she became editor of Counterpoint, a quarterly mental health publication published by Vermont Psychiatric Survivors, Inc., which is distributed free throughout Vermont and has a circulation of about 7,000.
-As of 2009, Donahue continues to serve as editor of the publication.
+Donahue retired from that position in 2023.

-Donahue has served on a number of non-legislative committees, including the Act 129 Parity Committee (2000–2004); the State Standing Committee for Adult Mental Health (2000–2004); the Fletcher Allen Health Care Mental Health Task Force (2001–2004); the State Hospital Futures Committee (2004); and the Corrections Stakeholder Mental Health Committee (2004).
-She has also served on the U.S. Secretary of Health and Human Services Advisory Committee on Human Research Protections, and was a member of Rotary International from 2003 to 2004.
+Donahue has served on a number of non-legislative committees, including the Act 129 Parity Committee (2000–2004); the State Standing Committee for Adult Mental Health (2000–2004); the Fletcher Allen Health Care (later renamed the University of Vermont Medical Center) Psychiatric Program Quality Committee (2001–2026); the State Hospital Futures Committee (2004); and the Corrections Stakeholder Mental Health Committee (2004).
+She has also served on the U.S. Secretary of Health and Human Services Advisory Committee on Human Research Protections' Subcommittee on Inclusion of Individuals with Impaired Decision-making in Research (SIIIDR), and has been a member of Rotary International since 2003.